hunter-teacher-cert/unit_plan-introduction-to-game-development-hs/README.md

 ### Standards Referenced
 List The NY State Computer Science standards you will be covering in this unit.
 Provide the number and name (e.g. 4-6.CT.1 Computational Thinking, Modeling and Simulation)

+-

 ---

 ### Tools Used
 (include programming language(s), specific programs/environments, and other tools (digital or otherwise) if necessary)
 - JavaScript
 - Python
-- Roblox, Repl.it, p5 editor
+- Roblox Studio, Roblox script editor, Repl.it, p5 editor

 ---